cbaeseman/homework/README.md

 export AWS_DEFAULT_REGION="us-east-1"

 ## Deploy
-Clone this repository and run the following in the root of the directory terraforms init
+Clone this repository and run the following in the root of the directory\

-Continue by running a plan
 terraforms init

+Continue by running a plan\
+terraforms plan

 Finally you can deploy by running apply terraforms apply